-Welcome to "Strathclyde Partnership for Transport: Delivering for Inverclyde".
-In this report you will find out more about Strathclyde Partnership for Transport (SPT) and what we do across the west of Scotland, and specifically within Inverclyde.
-The report covers the period from 2017/18 to now and into the future, and is structured as follows: About SPT: Who We Are, What We Do; The changing context for transport; The importance of SPT's regional role; Delivering for Inverclyde; SPT Operational Activities; SPT: Investing in Inverclyde; Working in Partnership; and finally, Looking to the Future, which considers upcoming challenges and priorities, and highlights some "asks" of our partners.
+Welcome to "SPT: Delivering for Inverclyde".
+In this report you'll find out more about SPT and what we do across the west of Scotland, and specifically within Inverclyde.
+The report covers the period from 2017/18 to now and into the future, and is structured as follows: About SPT- Who We Are; What We Do; The changing context for transport; The importance of SPT's regional role; SPT Operational Activities; SPT Investing in Inverclyde; SPT and Inverclyde: Working in Partnership; and finally, Looking to the Future, which considers upcoming challenges and priorities, and highlights some "asks" of our partners.

-SPT: who we are...
+SPT - who we are